 The Pine Street Bakery is a laid-back place with a lighthearted vibe.
 A sign on the wall asks hippies to use the side door; counter stools are painted in rainbow colors; a flower-bedecked patio is a welcoming place for al fresco eaters, sippers, conversationalists, newspaper readers, and meditators.

-And by the way, if coffee does not happen to be your drink, don't necessarily scratch this place off your itinerary.
+By the way, if coffee does not happen to be your drink, don’t necessarily scratch this place off your itinerary.
 Pine Street Bakery offers high-quality Tea Forté teas and is also a wine bar as much as it is a coffee house.